Menu Close

 Dependence Grows

-Addiction takes over a person’s life.
+Addiction takes over a person’s life—they have become dependent on the substance to function.
 They may start neglecting their responsibilities at home, work, or school.
-Their relationships suffer as they prioritize drug use over everything else.
+Their relationships suffer as they prioritize substance use over everything else.

 Withdrawal Symptoms